arsy786/football-club-management-system/README.md

 |(PUT) updateEntityById|
 |(DELETE) deleteEntityById|

+*For Implementation, see source code in this repo*

-### Extra CRUD Methods/Endpoints
+### 3.5.1 Extra CRUD Methods/Endpoints

 - Once the basic CRUD methods are added to the Service/Controller layers, if the entity has relationships with other entities...
 Extra CRUD methods need to be implemented.
-- ManyToOne: logic in Child Service layer
+- ManyToOne: logic in child service layer
-- OneToOne: Logic is either not required OR in the dependent entity Service layer (e.g. Student ID exists if Student does)
+- OneToOne: logic is either not required OR in the dependent entity service layer (e.g. Student ID exists if Student does)
-- ManyToMany: logic in either side (or dependent side if applicable)
+- ManyToMany: logic in either side OR in the dependent side (if applicable)

 The Extra HTTP REST API calls for entity rships: